11 minute read

 Prepare your broker

-Not every broker will support binary messages out of the box.
-For example, RabbitMQ (see: https://www.rabbitmq.com/web-stomp.html) will need the following to be added to the server configuration:
+Not every broker supports binary messages out of the box.
+For example, RabbitMQ (see: https://www.rabbitmq.com/web-stomp.html) requires the following server configuration:

 web_stomp.ws_frame = binary